cspr-rad/actus-spec/spec/main.typ

 applications or systems.
 The format is defined in terms of the MIME content
 types: `application/actus+json` or `application/actus+cbor`.

+#todo(
+  "define encoding: UTF-8?
+Maybe not necessary because json is ascii?
+Maybe still necessary because cbor is not?", )

 #let examples(filename) = {
   heading("Examples:", level: 3)